dwrench07/dsi-python-workshop/day3/matt_drury/oop-lecture.md

 ### defaultdict

-`defautdict` is a simple but effective alternative to a dictionary.
+`defautdict` is a simple but effective alternative to a dictionary that adds a touch of extra functionality which can save lots of work in some relatively common situations.

 Recall that with a normal dictionary, attempting to lookup a key that does not exist is an error.